TECHNICAL I ALTERNATIVE ENERGY

 Load Calculation

-If you can't find the wattage printed on the device, multiply its current and voltage ratings to get power rating.
+If you can't find the wattage printed on the device, multiply its current and voltage ratings to get the power rating.
 Add up the wattages of all loads to get the total wattage of your loads.

 total load